 Born in Kuala Pilah, Negeri Sembilan on December 10th 1951, Datin Paduka Seri Rosmah Mansor has come a long way from her home in the suburbs and her secondary schooling at the Tunku Kurshiah College, a prestigious boarding school for bright Malay girls in Malaysia.

 Today, as the wife of the Prime Minister of Malaysia, Datin Paduka Seri Rosmah Mansor wears many hats.
 She is the President of the Welfare Association of Minister's Wives (BAKTI) and the Girl Guides Association of Malaysia.
-She holds the position of Patron for various associations, among others, are Children in Hope Foundation, Malaysian Nature Society, Society of the Orthopedically Handicapped Malaysia, Malaysia Aids Council, National Heart Institute Foundation, Thalasemia Association, National Athletes' Welfare Association, the Foundation for the Development of Underprivileged Children and many more.
-She is also on the Badminton Association of Malaysia (BAM) as their patron, as well as the President of the Girl Guides Association of Malaysia.
+She holds the position of Patron for various associations including Badminton Association of Malaysia (BAM), Children in Hope Foundation, Malaysian Nature Society, Malaysian AIDS Council, the Society of the Orthopedically Handicapped Malaysia, National Heart Institute Foundation, Thalasemia Association, National Athletes' Welfare Association, and the Development of Underprivileged Children's Foundation.

-This programme has since been widened to the intellectually gifted children under the banner of PERMATA Pintar, PERMATA Seni and PERMATA Insan.
+PERMATA programme has since been widened to the intellectually gifted children under the banner of PERMATA Pintar, PERMATA Seni and PERMATA Insan.
 PERMATA Pintar aims at providing appropriate enriched learning environment to challenge them to the fullest potential.
-This programme offers two approaches, the annual school camp for children aged 9-15 and a school for gifted children aged 16-17 at the National University of Malaysia (UKM).
+It offers two approaches, the annual school camp for children aged 9-15 and a school for gifted children aged 16-17 at the National University of Malaysia (UKM).
 As for PERMATA Seni, the objective is to further refine the talents of children in performing arts i.e: music, choir and dance.
 Whilst for PERMATA Insan, the gifted children are provided with an early exposure to the understanding of al-Quran and as-Sunnah in order to groom them to be future Islamic intellectuals.

 As a means to reach out to the youth especially those at risk she initiated the Perkasa Remaja via camp intervention and Community based programmes.
-These two programmes are aimed at empowering youth to be into the mainstream development.
+These two endeavours are aimed at empowering youth towards the mainstream development.
 In 2015, the PERMATA Kurnia, an initiative that provides early interventıon to prepare children with autism spectrum disorder for mainstream school and ındependent and productıve adulthood.
-She is now embarking on two new projects; the PEMATA Kurnia, a programme for children with autism and Children Specialist Hospital.
-Both projects are in the process of implementation.
+She is now embarking on the seventh initiative, the PERMATA Children's Specialist Hospital, the first dedicated child and family friendly hospital in the country which will be operational in 2018.

 Other than her involvement in the welfare of children, she is also passionate in advancing women related issues, such as empowerment of women, gender equality and uplifting the economic status of women.
 She has been invited on numerous occasions to speak on these issues at conferences both locally and internationally.

 In recognition for her many contribution to the country and its people, Datin Paduka Seri Rosmah Mansor has been conferred various high awards from the States of Pahang, Kedah, Melaka, Selangor, Kelantan, Negeri Sembilan, Sabah and Sarawak.
 She was also awarded the Honorary Doctorate in Education by University Technology MARA Malaysia, the Honorary Doctorate of Innovation in Human Capacity Development by Limkokwing University of Creative Technology and the Honorary Doctorate in Early Childhood Education by Sultan Idris University Education, Malaysia.
 Globally, she has been conferred with the Honorary Doctorate of Letters by Australia's Curtin University and Professorship by the International Information Technology University, Kazakhstan.
-Her contribution was further acknowledged by the city of Ankara, Turkey with the award for Social Responsibility, and her recent international accomplishments include the Global Inspirational Leadership and the STEM Hero awards.
+Her contribution was further acknowledged by the city of Ankara, Turkey with the award for Social Responsibility.
+Other international accomplishments include the Global Inspirational Leadership and the STEM Hero awards.
 Recently, as Patron of PERMATA Programme, she was awarded the Global Good Governance (3G) Children Welfare Award 2016.